|

 you “send in your lyrics to be

-couple of years ago, and there are several volumes of CDs collecting
+phenomenon, and several volumes of CDs collect

 original recordings in all their “glory.”
-The genre
+Bring your sense of irony and

 entertained.